fenago/Grokking-Deep-Learning/Lab_2.md

-I Introduction to neural learning

 Derivatives: Take two
 Still a little unsure about them?
 Let’s take another perspective.
 I’ve heard people explain derivatives two ways.
 One way is all about understanding how one variable in a function changes when you move another variable.
 The other way says that a derivative is the slope at a point on a line or curve.
-As it turns out, if you take a function and plot it (draw it), the slope of the line you plot is the same thing as “how much one variable changes when you change the other.”
+As it turns out, if you take a function and plot it (draw it), the slope of the line you plot is the same thing as "how much one variable changes when you change the other."
 Let me show you by plotting our favorite function: error = ((input * weight) - goal_pred) ** 2

 Remember, goal_pred and input are fixed, so you can rewrite this function: